onap/policy-clamp/docs/index.rst

-   - With AAF enabled, the certificate p12 must be added to the browser ca path: src/main/resources/clds/aaf/org.onap.clamp.p12, password "China in the Spring"
+   - With AAF enabled, the certificate p12 must be added to the browser ca path: src/main/resources/clds/aaf/org.onap.clamp.p12, password "China in the Spring" Or get it from this page : https://wiki.onap.org/display/DW/Control+Loop+Flows+and+Models+for+Casablanca

 Human Interfaces
 ----------------
 ..
 Basic info on the interface type, ports/protocols provided over, etc.

-User Interface (CLAMP Designer) - serve to configure control loop The following actions are done using the UI:
+User Interface (CLAMP Designer) - serve to configure control loop CLAMP UI is used to configure the Control Loop designed and distributed by SDC.
+From that UI it's possible to distribute the configuration policies and control the life-cycle of the DCAE Micro Services.

+The following actions are done using the UI:

 * Design a control loop flow by selecting a predefined template from a list